Skip to main content Skip to navigation

 Biography

-I am currently in my first year as a PhD student in Global Sustainable Development at the School of Cross-Faculty Studies at the University of Warwick Faculty of Arts.
-The Doctoral College at the University of Warwick has awarded me a Chancellor's International ScholarshipLink opens in a new window to research the intersection of climate change, forced migration, and human trafficking vulnerabilities in Kenya.
-I hold a Bachelor's degree in Criminal Justice (Magna Cum Laude) and a Master’s degree in Conflict Prevention & Dispute Resolution.
-I am an educator with 8 years of experience in justice, gender, and human rights, with certification in Instructional Design.
+Terry is a PhD candidate in Global Sustainable Development at the School of Cross-Faculty Studies at the University of Warwick Faculty of Arts.
+The Doctoral College at the University of Warwick has awarded her a Chancellor's International ScholarshipLink opens in a new window to research the climate change, forced migration, and human trafficking nexus in Kenya.
+She holds a Bachelor's degree in Criminal Justice (Magna Cum Laude) and a Master’s degree in Conflict Prevention & Dispute Resolution.
+She is an educator with 8 years of experience in justice, gender, and human rights, with certification in Instructional Design.

 Research Overview